eawag-rdm/cheapqueryparser/README.md

 `before_search` and introduce more complicated constructs, one can not rely on a particular form of this query.
-Proper parsing of the querystring, which is aimed at human legibility, turns out to be astonishingly involved. `cheapqueryparser.lucparser` helps with this.
+Proper parsing of the querystring, which is aimed at human legibility, turns out to be astonishingly involved. `lucparser` helps with this.

 ## Description